 Silver has the highest thermal conductivity.
-Place an ice directly on top of the silver product and see if the ice melts immediately like it is placed on a hot surface and not just on a room temperature surface.
+Place ice directly on top of the silver product and see if the ice melts immediately like it is placed on a hot surface and not just on a room-temperature surface.
 This test works well with solid silver bars and coins.

 Hallmark and stamps are used to name the source of origin and the purity of the metal.
 Countries involved in manufacturing commercially-made sterling products are usually found with one.
 These hallmarks are also known as “Assayer’s marks” which can be in the form of animals or other figures that may represent the country of origin.
 Silver made in Ireland, for instance, bear the name “Hibernia”, which is the Latin name of their country.
 By understanding these traditions in crafting sterling silver products, you are more likely to be able to gauge the authenticity of the product.

-When you are still in doubt with taking the bull by its horns and doing to tests on your own, the best tip would be to choose a reputable store that has an established and excellent reputation to when considering to purchase genuine sterling silver products.
-Of course these stores, themselves, would do everything to the best of their ability to sell only genuine ones.
+When you are still in doubt about taking the bull by its horns and doing tests on your own, the best tip would be to choose a reputable store that has an established and excellent reputation when considering purchasing genuine sterling silver products.
+Of course, these stores, themselves, would do everything to the best of their ability to sell only genuine ones.